STORIS/mvom/website/docs/05 - Document.md

 ## createDocumentFromRecordString Method

 The `Document` class exposes a static method `createDocumentFromRecordString`.
 This factory method allows for creation of a `Document` instance from a string of delimited data representing a MultiValue record.
-The returned value from this method will be a `Document` instance that has formatted that delimited string according to the schema.
+The returned value from this method will be a `Document` instance which has formatted that delimited string according to the schema.

 If you ever have a need to construct an object from an MVOM `Schema` that did not originate from a `Model` then this method will prove useful.